Survival Guide for Expats: How to Find Child-friendly Serviced Apartments in Bangkok

 After you locate what you feel is the right apartment building for you, the first thing you need to do is contact a salesperson to schedule a tour.
 This person will take you on a tour of the unit and on-site facilities and explain to you the lease terms and required documentation.

 Make sure the property is in good condition, and all the provided home appliances are working as they should.
-Check the electricity and water supplies are working properly, check for any leaks or broken items?
+Check that the electricity and water supplies are working properly and check for any leaks or broken items.
 Make a list of any required maintenance.
-Take photos of any existing flaws, for example, chipped furniture or fault appliances.
+Take photos of any existing flaws, for example, chipped furniture or faulty appliances.
 Also, make sure the building’s shared common areas are well maintained and secure.

 Once you have picked your perfect apartment, there are two more steps to consider:

-Pack your belongings properly as it will be transported over the country.
-Book a delivery service to help your transportation smooth and fast.
+Pack your belongings properly.
+Book a delivery service to help make your relocation smooth and fast.
 Getting insurance is also recommended to prevent any damages that might happen during the transportation process.

 Bangkok Garden Has Apartments in the Heart of Sathorn

-If you are working in the heart of the city’s central business district (CBD), one of the best locations to rent a modern unit is at Bangkok Garden Apartment on Narathiwat Road.
+If you’re working in the heart of the city’s central business district (CBD), one of the best locations to rent a modern, family-friendly serviced apartment is at Bangkok Garden Apartment on Narathiwat Road.

-They have 2- and 3-bedroom serviced apartments available in the heart of Sathorn, providing a short and convenient commute to all the major business districts in the city and a slew of top international schools.
+We have 2, 3, and 4-bedroom kid-friendly apartments for rent in the heart of Sathorn, Bangkok, providing a short and convenient commute to all the major business districts in the city and a slew of top international schools.

-rhaps most importantly for families, the kid-friendly apartments we provide for rent in Bangkok are set in large grounds covering 3 acres.
-The lush and spacious garden is a safe and comfortable place for children to play.
-The housing complex is also close to many neighborhood restaurants and shops.
+Perhaps most importantly for families, the kid-friendly apartments we provide for rent in Bangkok are set in a large, tropical garden covering 3 acres.
+With CCTV and 24-hour security, our lush and spacious garden is a safe and comfortable place for children to play.
+The housing complex is also close to many neighborhood restaurants, shops, and international schools.

 Find out more details about our room types and facilities or contact our sales team.
 We’d love to welcome you here for a private tour and answer any of your inquiries.